Alex-Elias/ot-harjoitustyo/README.md

 # Ohjelmistotekniika syksy 2020

-This is the README.md document for the repository ot-harjoitustyo for the class **Ohjelmistotekniika** at the *University of Helsinki*
+This is the README.md document for the repository ot-harjoitustyo for the class **Ohjelmistotekniika** at the *University of Helsinki*.

 ## Tehtävät